jigpu/linuxwacom-wiki-archive/wiki/Main_Page.md

 The Linux Wacom Project manages the drivers, libraries, and documentation for configuring and running Wacom tablets under the Linux operating system.
-It contains diagnostic applications as well as updated kernel drivers and XFree86/Xorg XInput drivers.
+It contains diagnostic applications as well as updated kernel drivers and XFree86/Xorg X input drivers.
 Currently, the Linux Wacom Project provides two packages:

 -   [linuxwacom](linuxwacom "wikilink"): a combined package of kernel